Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: The Econometric Model and Identification Strategy

-Condition (\ref{ass:reflection:context}) is equivalent to stating that GPA is influenced by at least one contextual variable.\footnote{See Equation \ref{eq:append:Dy}, which quantifies the total effect of an increase in a contextual variable on GPA.} With several characteristics in $\mathbf{X}_s$, this condition can be satisfied.
+Condition (\ref{ass:reflection:context}) is equivalent to stating that GPA is influenced by at least one contextual variable.\footnote{See Equation \eqref{eq:append:Dy} in Appendix \ref{append:ident:reflection}, which quantifies the total effect of an increase in a contextual variable on GPA.} With several characteristics in $\mathbf{X}_s$, this condition can be satisfied.
 Condition (\ref{ass:reflection:dist3}) is slightly stronger than the assumption that $\mathbf{I}_{n_s}$, $\mathbf{G}_{s}$, $\mathbf{G}_{s}^2$, and $\mathbf{G}_{s}^3$ are linearly independent.
 It means that there are students who have connections to students that extend to three degrees of separation---friends of friends of friends---who are neither directly their friends nor friends of their friends (see an illustration in Figure \ref{fig:reflection} below).

-As we allow isolated students, Assumption \ref{ass:reflection} is not a necessary condition for identification, as is the case in \cite{BramoulleDjebbariFortin2009}; rather, it is a sufficient condition that holds in many cases.
+Under Assumption \ref{ass:reflection}, we show that $\boldsymbol{\psi}$ is identified.
+Before formally presenting this result, we first provide an illustration.
+We consider a network with a link of distance three as depicted in Figure \ref{fig:reflection}: $i_2$ is at three nodes from $i_1$; they are a friend of a friend of a friend of $i_1$.